Ian-Gabaraev/Bat-Sonar/model/README.md

 I am just sketching ideas right now, but here are the reasons why either of them is a promising option.

 ### Convolutional Neural Networks
-The main advantage of this model is that it seems to work nicely with images - and if I opt to use spectrograms/sonograms as an input, that is a plus.
+The main advantage of this model is that it seems to work nicely with images - and if I opt to use spectrograms/sonograms (like Mel) as an input, that is a plus.

 Another benefit of using `CNN` is of they way the layers work together, where each neuron in a layer only sees a portion of the input vector, and each consecutive neuron sees its own portion plus part of the portion that the previous neuron processed.